 What is the cost of therapy?
 How can we keep therapy costs less expensive?

-Therapy doesn’t have to be outrageously expensive.
-I try to keep fees affordable.
-Click here for my fee schedule.
-Yes, affordable couple’s therapy is possible – even efficient – if you are willing to follow my recommendations.
-I find that the couples who are willing to learn and practice the imago dialogue move very quickly to effective communication and the connection they want.
+My fee is $200 per hour.
+Many couples, if they're willing to learn and practice the imago dialogue move very quickly to effective communication and the connection they want.
 Couples who attend a Getting the Love You Want Weekend Workshop see dramatic improvement after just a weekend.
-Then they sustain their connection with weekly follow up therapy sessions.
-My recommendation for affordable and lasting change is a commitment to one or two sessions with me, then attend a workshop, then ten more weekly sessions.
+Then they sustain their connection with weekly or bi-weekly follow up therapy sessions.
+My recommendation for affordable and lasting change is a commitment to one or two sessions with me, then attend a workshop, four or five more bi-weekly sessions.
 Why?
 Because lasting behavior change really takes about three months.
 Think about any new positive habit you’ve acquired; let’s take exercise.
 Your first run was not bad, but probably didn’t make you want to keep doing it.
 The second time was probably a little frustrating.
 But if you stayed with the program, then within 3 months you found not only the absence of pain, but the rewards of exercise, which is intensely motivating.
 By then, you WANT to keep doing it because it’s working.
 In relationship work, trust takes a while to re-build, so defenses are hard to shake.
 Dropping defenses, however, allows for intimacy, which restores connection.
 It’s actually a chemical / neurological shift that is taking place, and while it doesn’t happen overnight, the changes are quite noticeable.
 Also, doing your own reading of Getting the Love You Want prior to or concurrent with therapy can move things along.
 My job is to help you restore your connection.
 This is accomplished through a process of learning how to communicate effectively, and getting your needs met.
 Your willingness to learn a new communication skill (the Imago dialogue) will speed things along nicely and keep the cost of therapy affordable.

 Many couples choose to take advantage of a pre-paid discounted package that includes six bi-weekly therapy sessions and a Getting the Love You Want weekend workshop.
 (The workshop, by the way, consistently receives 99% excellent or very good on evaluations).
 Because the workshop is so powerful, this combination is recommended as the most effective and affordable way to achieve best results in communication, understanding, and connection.
-The cost of this package is $1525 (10% discount).
+The cost of this package is $1885.50 (10% discount for 3 months of therapy plus workshop).
 I recommend that you choose to make this decision at the end of our first session, in order to have a true sense of how Imago works for you, and whether I am a good fit.
 Let me know on your intake form if you are interested in this option.

 Do you take insurance?

 I have been on insurance panels in the past; now I am an “out of network” provider.
+I do take HSA cards.
 These days, many insurance companies will reimburse the member for sessions.
 Call your health insurance company and ask about your out of network coverage.
 It works like this: you pay me directly; I give you a statement, which you turn in for reimbursement.
 They send you the check.

 What happens if we need to cancel a session or workshop?